BT-5: Combat History

 The first conflict the BT-5 saw was the Spanish Civil War, where 100 BT-5s saw action with the Second Spanish Republic.
 Francoist Spain would also use some that were captured during the war.
 The next conflict the BT-5 saw was the Soviet-Japanese Border Conflict against the Empire of Japan.
 The BT-5 played a major role in the Battle of Khalkin Gol, as they were so fast that Japanese anti-tank gunners could not hit them.
 But the BT-5 was vulnerable at close range to Japanese soldiers with Molotov cocktails.
 The tank was praised post-battle reports after the conflict at Khalkin Gol.

-The next time the BT-5 saw combat was the Soviet invasion of Poland.
-In the joint Soviet-German Invasion of Poland, where they did not see very much action.
+The next time the BT-5 saw combat was the joint Soviet-German Invasion of Poland, where they did not see very much action.
 The first real challenge for the BT-5 was the Winter War against Finland, where the BT-5 was unable to get past the Finnish defensive line, the Mannerheim Line, where their thin armor was easily penetrated by Finnish anti-tank guns.
 The Soviets lost many BT-5s during this conflict.
 Finnish soldiers used Molotov cocktails and threw them at a weak point near the engine, which, when hit, would cause the engine to catch fire and explode.
-Soviet divisions would be surrounded by Finish units and as fuel and spare parts began to run out the Soviets would use the tanks as makeshift bunkers by burying them up to their turrets.
-The Finnish Army would often capture many BT-5's in this condition but even if the tanks were still operable the Finns were unable to tow them due to a lack of vehicles able to tow the tanks so they would salvage the tanks for anything useful such as the DP machine guns.
-By the end of the Winter War Finland did not have a single complete BT-5.
+Soviet divisions would be surrounded by Finnish units and as fuel and spare parts began to run out the Soviets would use the tanks as makeshift bunkers by burying them up to their turrets.
+The Finnish Army would often capture many BT-5's in this condition, but even if the tanks were still operable, the Finns were unable to tow them due to a lack of vehicles able to tow the tanks, so they would salvage the tanks for anything useful such as the DP machine guns.
+By the end of the Winter War, Finland did not have a single complete BT-5.

 After the Winter War, there were still hundreds of BT-5s in service, but many were replaced with the BT-7 and other tanks.
 On June 22, 1941, Nazi Germany launched Operation Barbarossa, the invasion of the Soviet Union, which caught the Soviets off guard.
 Soviet losses, including tanks, were appalling at the beginning of the invasion.
 The BT-5 would be used throughout the rest of the war, but not as much as its younger brother, the BT-7, or the new T-34, due to a lack of spare parts for the tank.
 The BT-5 was used the most at the beginning of the invasion of the Soviet Union and near the end of the war when spare parts were available.